CryptoLions/EOS-Jungle-Testnet/README.md

 Based on: dawn-v4.2.0 tag

-To register you node in dawn4 use this link: http://dev.cryptolions.io/#register
+To register you node in EOS dawn4.2 use this link: http://dev.cryptolions.io/#register
 Jungle <a target="_blank" href="https://t.me/jungletestnet">telegram channel</a>

+To create EOS key pair use cleos command
+./cleos.sh create key
+or for example <a target="_blank" href="https://nadejde.github.io/eos-token-sale/">here</a>.

 In case manual compilation please change token symbol from SYS to EOS in CMakeLists.txt or run this command in EOS sources folder